-3. Connect the indexer to run as a full-fourth or semi-fourth axis.
+3. Connect the indexers to run as a semi-fourth and fifth, full-fourth and semi-fifth or full-fourth and fifth axis.
 See the following figure.
-For full-fourth axis, the indexer is connected directly to the HAAS mill control at the connector labeled "A-Axis", and is the desired connection.
+For full-fourth and fifth axis, the indexer is connected directly to the HAAS mill control at the connector labeled "A axis", and is the desired configuration.